Zyter unveils Smart Hospitals, a 5G-ready medical data and IoT system

 As industries work to comprehensively digitize their operations, it’s not enough to bring every element of a business online — they all need to be centrally and easily accessible for key employees.
-Today, medical monitoring company Zyter unveiled Smart Hospitals, a digital infrastructure solution for health centers that promises to integrate virtually all of a medical facility’s systems to benefit both medical professionals and visitors.
+Today, digital health solutions provider Zyter unveiled Smart Hospitals, an infrastructure for medical buildings that promises to connect virtually all of their electronic systems, benefitting both medical professionals and visitors.
 Moreover, Zyter’s solution is 5G-ready, enabling hospitals to move from legacy wired or Wi-Fi connectivity to public or private 5G networks while upgrading their systems.

 Connecting everything from HVAC, lighting, and security systems with medical internet of things sensors, assets, and devices, Zyter positions Smart Hospitals as an end-to-end solution that complies with HIPAA while offering hospitals easy oversight of their entire infrastructures — and all of their patients.
 A customizable master dashboard can flag and address issues across multiple floors of a building, ranging from security to network problems to changing patient locations.